tonytvo/blog-generator/content/blog/100-to-1/index.md

 - **It is vitally important that the high rate of return be protected by a “gate” making entry into the business difficult if not impossible. ..
 Just be sure the gate is strong and high.**

-## SMALLER COMPANIES PREFERRED(<7000 cr)
+## SMALLER COMPANIES PREFERRED ( < 100 million revenue)

-- The median sales of 100 baggers companies @ $170 million(1200cr)
+- The median sales of 100 baggers companies @ $170 million

 - On the other hand, you shouldn’t assume you need to dive into microcaps and buy 25-cent stocks.
 It is not like you have to search microcaps for 100 baggers

-- As a general rule, I suggest focusing on companies with market caps of less than $1 billion (<7000cr mcap).
+- As a general rule, I suggest focusing on companies with market caps of less than $1 billion.

 - Not a necessity (remember, smaller companies “preferred”), but staying below such a deck will make for a more fruitful search than staying above it.